bvibber/OGVKit/README.md

 pod update
 ```

-Now open OgvKit.xcworkspace -- the workspace NOT the project!
+Now open OGVKit.xcworkspace -- the workspace NOT the project!
 And build.

 # Todo